 Fair Access Protocol

-The school takes regard of agreed Fair Access Protocols with the Local Authority regarding vulnerable and/or hard to place children, including practising Catholic families moving into the area.
+The school takes regard of agreed Fair Access Protocols with the Local Authority regarding vulnerable and/or hard to place children, including practising Catholic families moving into the area (see note 11).

 The governing body reserves the right to withdraw the offer of a place or, where a child is already attending the school, the place itself, where it is satisfied that the offer or place was obtained by deception.